It's part of your life. Make it part of your legacy.

 Q: I want to have a lasting impact.
 What are some ways that I can leave a WKMS legacy?

-A: As our licensee, Murray State University’s Department of Development works with WKMS to provide planned giving options to our listeners, including:
+A: As our licensee, Murray State University’s Office of Development works with WKMS to provide planned giving options to our listeners, including:

 - Life Insurance